 If you need any help or guidance dealing with the debts held with HSBC please contact the Bereavement Account Support Team on 0345 601 9097 or +44 (0)114 252 0249 if calling from outside the UK.
 Textphone 1800 108457 125563.
 Lines are open 8.30 am to 6.00 pm Monday to Friday (excluding Bank Holidays).

-Go along to your local HSBC branch and our professional and helpful staff will get in touch with the Bereavement Support team for you.
+Go to your local HSBC branch and our helpful staff will get in touch with the Bereavement Support team for you.

 You are welcome to write to us at the address below.
 If you have one, please quote our reference number when writing.

 You can inform us of a bereavement online.

 Visit us in branch

 You can send documents to: